ADHD & Romantic Relationships: Understanding Love, Conflict, and Connection Through an ADHD Lens

 • Withdrawing or lashing out to protect against rejection before it happens.

 Partners often experience this as “walking on eggshells,” unsure what might trigger a hurt reaction.
-But the core issue isn’t fragility instead it’s emotional intensity combined with slower regulation.
+But the core issue isn’t fragility; instead, it’s emotional intensity combined with slower regulation.
 Once the rejection alarm sounds, the emotional brain floods the system.

 Healthy practice: